ellcom/InterfaceBuilderLab/Interface Builder.md

 ### Content Hugging & Content Compression Resistance Priority

-Intrisinc content sizes can conflict with other Intrisinc content size views, for example, multiple `UILabel` instances stacked horizontally.
-In this scenario, which label gets "Priorty".
+Intrinsic content sizes can conflict with other intrinsic content size views, for example, multiple `UILabel` instances stacked horizontally.
+In this scenario, which label gets "Priority".

 A views priority can be described two ways, first by using the **Content Hugging** priority, which says that a view may not grow and is "Hugged".
 With a higher priority, the more resistance to growth beyond the intrinsic size is applied to the view.

-The second, **Compression Resistance** priority which describes how the view will "Resist" being compressed by other views intrisic size class.
-The higher the priority, the more the view will resist being compressed or "made smaller" than its intristinc size.
+The second, **Compression Resistance** priority which describes how the view will "Resist" being compressed by other views intrinsic size class.
+The higher the priority, the more the view will resist being compressed or "made smaller" than its intrinsic size.